Overview

 eCommerce without images is like toast without butter.
 They’re not just a critical component of your visual design, they’re part of your UX, and they’re also a vital part of your SEO.
 A good image helps users navigate and make choices, helps Google’s crawlers figure out your content, and looks great.

-The problem is that images are large.
-They’re one of the main culprits of slow load speeds, and slow load speeds cost you conversions.
 We’ve talked about image optimization before but—with how critical images are in this field—we thought it would be good to go into some more detail.

 It’s also a fairly technical topic that can be difficult to get your head around if you’re a business owner without any tech expertise.
 Our aim here is to break things down in an accessible way—if you’re a developer or a designer, we may be treading over a lot of familiar ground, though I do hope I’ve got a trick or two you didn’t know.
 If you’re a business owner, you’ve definitely come to the right place.